 - Employees on flexible or zero hours contracts

-- Employees who made redundant between 1st and 19th March 2020, if you rehire them.
+- Employees who made redundant between 1st and 19th March 2020, if you had rehired them.

-As the calculation of the amount you can pay and claim are complex, HMRC have released detailed guidance on how to calculate the amounts payable, please see the government guidance for the full details on the scheme and how to calculate the furlough pay.
+As the calculation of the amount you can pay and claim are complex, HMRC have released detailed guidance on how to calculate the amounts payable and hours (for flexible furlough), please see the government guidance for the full details on the scheme and how to calculate the furlough pay.